-Picturesque and sprawling, the Blue Ridge Mountains stretch across 34,000 square miles and encompass rivers, waterfalls, forests, valleys, lakes, plus national and state parks!
+Picturesque and sprawling, the Blue Ridge Mountains stretch across 34,000 square miles of the eastern United States and encompass rivers, waterfalls, forests, valleys, summits, lakes, plus national and state parks!
 Great for all ages, there are so many things to do in the Blue Ridge Mountains, like hiking, mountain biking, horseback riding, fly fishing, kayaking, swimming, picnicking, and camping.
 Wait!
-Before planning your North Georgia vacation, there are so many interesting facts to discover and prepare you for an educated and scenic getaway.
+Before planning your North Georgia vacation in the southern Appalachians, there are so many interesting facts to discover and prepare you for an educated and scenic getaway.

 3. The Great Smoky Mountains National Park is actually nestled inside the Blue Ridge Mountain range.
 Neat, huh?

 4. Find the start of the Appalachian Trail in the Blue Ridge Mountains (a segment of the Appalachian Mountains) of North Georgia at Springer Mountain.